 Fairy knots may be a part of living a curly-haired lifestyle, but that doesn’t mean you can’t take matters into your hands to minimize how often they come to visit with preventative steps & a bathroom cabinet chock-full of PATTERN’s curl & coil-approved hair care products.

 Start with our Detangling Nectar, which uses a slippy formula that gracefully eases brush through those gorgeous curls.
-Then, for an added boost, turn to our Styling Cream or Curl Gel perfect for enhancing those bouncy & beautiful curls.
-And if you're in need of extra control, our Strong Hold Gel for Curly Hair performs hair magic, all while ensuring your curls stay moisturizing & frizz-free.
+Then, for an added boost, turn to our Styling Cream or Curl Gel perfect for enhancing those bouncy & beautiful curls & if you're in need of extra control, our Strong Hold Gel for Curly Hair performs hair magic, all while ensuring your curls stay moisturizing & frizz-free.
+Discover our low, medium & high porosity hair products.
+With our customizable solutions, you can always find other PATTERN products designed to cater to your unique needs for high porosity curly hair.

-No matter what type of products you’re looking for, you can find your hair care perfect matches with PATTERN.
+Whether you're looking for hair detangling products or other types of curl products, you can find your hair care perfect matches with PATTERN.

 - NIH.
 Hair Cosmetics: An Overview. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4387693/